acm-sigdoc-structured/articles/README.md

 - `editorial_review`
 - `final_draft`

-Each branch is structured by the author, meaning you must create a folder with your name in each branch, if it doesn't exist yet.
-You can add additional subfolder for organization, but you don't have to.
+Every branch has a folder with the author name, which contains the articles that the author writes.
+You can add your folder and name if there is none yet.

+**Optional:** You can add additional subfolder to help organize your articles.

 You must create your own new working branch at every step and work on your draft in that branch.
 Your working branch is always a copy of the latest review step branch that your draft was accepted into.